sandboxie-plus/sandboxie-docs/Content/BlockDrivers.md

 # Block Drivers

 **This feature has been deprecated in SBIE version 4.+ and up.
-It is not longer supported.**
+It is no longer supported.**

 _BlockDrivers_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
 It specifies whether Sandboxie will allow sandboxed programs to load drivers into the operating system.
 However, this setting does _not_ govern the _installation_ of new drivers -- see more below.